Elbow Brace or Sleeve for Pain? A Guide to Choosing the Right Support

 Common Examples:

-- Tendinosis (e.g., "Tennis Elbow"): This is the condition most people have when they talk about chronic tennis or golfer's elbow.
+- Tendinosis (e.g., "Tennis Elbow"): This is the condition most people have when they talk about chronic tennis elbow or golfer's elbow.
 It’s a degenerative disease of the tendon, not an inflammatory one.
 The pain comes from the weakened, disorganized tissue being stressed.
 To learn more, you can explore the common causes and early signs of this persistent ache.

 - Osteoarthritis: This involves the gradual wearing down of the smooth cartilage that cushions the bones in the elbow joint, leading to stiffness, grating sensations, and pain with motion.